jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 I see two use cases where snapshot testing is useful:

-* When arriving on an existing project with no tests: it allows to setup quickly a basic test coverage which will be refined over time,
+* When joining an existing project with no tests: it allows to setup quickly a basic test coverage which will be refined over time,
 * When writing some integration tests: we just want to ensure everything works but don't care about implementation details.

 Hence, we must be careful with this tool: with great feature comes great responsability!

 ### Interactive Filters on Jest Interface

-The last killer feature of Jest is probably its interface.
+Another Jest killer feature is its interface.
 In addition to its great colors and output, we can filter interactively tests we want to run:

 ```
  › Press o to only run tests related to changed files.